-- During the baseline surveys described in Section 4.2.2, measurements will be taken from the widest point of the canopy drip line to the trunk for all kauri trees within the drill and camp sites surveys where exploration operations will be undertaken.
-These measurements will be multiplied by three and this number will be marked down on flagging tape8 and attached the relevant tree.
-This number is the radius in metres of the contamination zone that will to be established around each kauri tree before the commencement of exploration operations. - Before exploration operations commence at each working area, any KHZs present will be demarcated by biodegradable flagging tape around the kauri trees at the distance indicated on the flagging tape described above.
-Where there are groups of kauri that have KHZs that overlap, the flagging tape marker flags will only be set up around the outside of the kauri stand to avoid confusion. - For clarity it will be assumed that all public walking tracks will traverse KHZs, and therefore boot wash stations will be established at the helipads, campsite, drill sites, and at the entry/ exit points of any field tracks off the public walking track that are used to access the aforementioned sites (Figure 1).
-It is recognised that the area is subject to moderate public use on the Wharekirauponga loop track and significant off track hunting throughout the area traversing many KHZs with no biosecurity measures in place. - All workers on site will be informed about what the flagging tapes indicate and the correct hygiene procedures to be undertaken before entering, and after exiting, a KHZ.
+- During the baseline surveys described in Section 4.2.2, measurements will be taken from the widest point of the canopy drip line to the trunk for all kauri trees within the sites where monitoring activities will be undertaken.
+These measurements will be multiplied by three and this number will be marked down on flagging tape and attached to the relevant tree.
+This number is the radius in metres of the contamination zone that will be established around each kauri tree before the commencement of monitoring operations. - Before monitoring operations commence at each working area, any KHZs present will be demarcated by biodegradable flagging tape around the kauri trees at the distance indicated on the flagging tape described above.
+Where there are groups of kauri that have KHZs that overlap, the flagging tape marker flags will only be set up around the outside of the kauri stand to avoid confusion. - For clarity it will be assumed that all public walking tracks will traverse KHZs, and therefore boot wash stations will be established at the entry/ exit points of any field tracks off the public walking track that are used to access the aforementioned sites (Error!
+Reference source not found.).
+It is recognised that the area is subject to moderate public use and significant off track hunting throughout the area, traversing many KHZs with no biosecurity measures in place. - All workers on site will be informed about what the flagging tapes indicate and the correct hygiene procedures to be undertaken before entering, and after exiting, a KHZ.